android/games-samples/unity/anr_plugin/unity-anr-plugin/README.md

 functionality is already integrated into Unity.

 # How to use
-1. **Build** the project in Android Studio Hedgehog (as the toolchain might not work with the newer Android Studio versions)
+1. **Build** the project in Android Studio Hedgehog (as the toolchain might not work with newer Android Studio versions)

 2. **Grab** the `UnityANR-Plugin.aar` file (compiled plugin) from the `Plugin/build/outputs/aar/` folder